newbit1/rootAVD/README.md

 * Every time you want to Grant Su Permissions, switch to user 0 and then back to 10 `adb shell am switch-user 10`
 * Alternative, you can install the Module [magisk-single-user](https://github.com/seebz/magisk-single-user)
 	* and remove all user higher than 0 i.e. `adb shell pm remove-user 13` or `adb shell pm remove-user 10`

+### BlueStacks 4 Notes on MacOs
+* Modules are working
+* Zygisk doesn't work
+* The Home Screen Apk closes as soon as Magisk APP is installed
+	* but you can start Magisk from Terminal via `adb shell monkey -p com.topjohnwu.magisk -c android.intent.category.LAUNCHER 1`
+	* and Hide the Magisk APP to Settings i.e.
+* ADB Connection is very buggy, `adb kill-server` is necessary quite often

 ### Links
 * [XDA [GUIDE] Build / Mod AVD Kernel Android 10 / 11 rootAVD [Magisk] [USB passthrough Linux] [Google Play Store API]](https://forum.xda-developers.com/t/guide-build-mod-avd-kernel-android10-x86_64-29-root-magisk-usb-passthrough-linux.4212719)